 - We were due to hold the Civic Financial Services Strategic Finance Forum on 26 and 27 March.
 With the increasing number of COVID-19 cases entering the country in mid-March we had no other option than to cancel the face-to-face Forum (the week before lockdown) and move the event online.
 Ninety-two individuals registered.
 I would like to thank the three sponsors – Civic Financial Services, Ibis and LGFA for their commitment during this time.

-I thank my fellow working party members: Kevin Ramsay, Diane Brandish, Martin Fletcher, Sarah Markley, Olive McVicker, Mike Nield, Andrea Reeves, Bronda Smith and Hamish Waugh for their work during the year.
+I thank my fellow reference group members: Kevin Ramsay, Diane Brandish, Martin Fletcher, Sarah Markley, Olive McVicker, Mike Nield, Andrea Reeves, Bronda Smith and Hamish Waugh for their work during the year.